vishvAsa/vedAH_sAma/jaiminIyam/AraNyakam/oertel_en.md

 13. tad yad eso 'bhyuktu" imam eva purusaṁ yo 'yam achanno" 'ntar om ity etenai 'vā 'kṣareņa prāṇenāi 'vā 'munāi 'vā "dityena [......]
 85. dvitiye 'nuvāke pañcamaḥ khandaḥ, dvitiyo 'nuvākas samāptaḥ.
 III.
 11. 1. trir ha vai puruso mriyate trir jāyate.* 2. sa hai 'tad eva prathamam mriyate yad retas siktam sambhūtam bhavati. sa prānam evā 'bhisambhavati. āśām abhijāyate.
-3. athāi 'tad dvitiyam mriyate yad dikṣate. sa chandānsy evā' 'bhisam- on the funeral pyre, now what the waters for sprinkling are, after those he thence comes into existence and after breath also.
-For breath is the waters.
-10. Him sacrificing an udgatar who knows thus carries beyond the sun, [i. e. beyond] death, by means of this syllable, viz. om; [saying] vac [he carries him beyond Agni; [saying] hum, beyond Vayu; [saying] bha, beyond the moon.
-11. Verily beyond these same deaths an udgatar carries himself and the sacrificer, by means of this syllable, viz. om, by means of breath, by means of yonder sun.
-About this there is this śloka: "Is he the oldest of them or the youngest?
-Is he their son, or their father?
-Truly one god is entered in the mind; he was born of old and he is within the womb."
-13. In that he is spoken of, this same man who is concealed within, by just that syllable om, by breath, by yonder sun [.......
+3. athāi 'tad dvitiyam mriyate yad dikṣate. sa chandānsy evā' 'bhisam-

 12.
 III.
 11..
 Verily, thrice man dies, thrice he is born.
 2. Then he dies for the first time, when the seed, emitted, comes into being.
 He is converted into breath; he is born into space.
 3. Then he dies for the second time, when he consecrates himself.
 He is converted into the metres; he is born unto the sacrificial
 10. 19 A. tā.